Insira seu e-mail para ver a apresentação.

 Must unlock and leverage YOUR organization's unique tribal knowledge.

-What works for a team won't work for the organization.
+What powers a team may not power the organization.

 LLMs: Read and write (GPT, Claude)